pyDataVis/pyDataVis.github.io/Features.md

   - Reading and automatic plotting of CSV and tabular text files
   - Importing data from spreadsheet
   - Reading spectra in JCAMP-DX format
-  - Exporting data to CSV or to spreasheet
+  - Exporting data to CSV or to spreadsheet
   - Exporting to [Veusz](https://veusz.github.io/)

 - Conversion: